RTEMS/rtems-docs/eng/req/items.rst

 This type refines the :ref:`SpecTypeBuildItemType` though the ``build-type`` attribute if the value is ``config-file``.
 This set of attributes specifies a configuration file placed in the build tree.
-The configuration file is generated during the configure command execution and are placed in the build tree.
+The configuration file is generated during the configure command execution and is placed in the build tree.
 All explicit attributes shall be specified.
 The explicit attributes for this type are: